Civilian social ties make Tampa desirable posting for generals

 TAMPA, Florida A former mosquito-infested swamp occupying a 5,700-acre (2,300-hectare) spit of land on Florida's west coast, MacDill Air Force base is considered a sought-after posting in the U.S. military.

-Those ties are under intense scrutiny because of the behavior of Petraeus, who became a friend of Kelley during a two-year stint at the base between 2008 and 2010 as head of U.S. Central Command, responsible for U.S. military operations in the Middle East and South Asia.
+Those ties are under intense scrutiny because of the behaviour of Petraeus, who became a friend of Kelley during a two-year stint at the base between 2008 and 2010 as head of Central Command (CENTCOM), responsible for U.S. military operations in the Middle East and South Asia.

 Kelley and her husband, cancer surgeon Scott Kelley, are prominent figures in the city's informal civilian support network, throwing parties at their imposing home and providing local tips and assistance for military officers and their wives.